-Africa Check is a non-partisan organisation that exists to promote accuracy in public debate and the media in Africa, and thereby raise the quality of information available to the public.
+Africa Check is a non-partisan organisation that exists to promote accuracy in public debate and the media in Africa, so raising the quality of information available to the public.

-Set up in 2012, we have offices in South Africa, Senegal and the United Kingdom, and work in other countries including Zimbabwe, Nigeria and Kenya.
+Set up in 2012, we have offices in South Africa, Senegal, Kenya and Nigeria.

-You can see on this page a statement of our principles: how we operate as a whole, how we select claims to check and the way we do our research.
+Our statement of principles sets out how we operate as a whole, how we select claims to check and the way we do our research.

 Deciding our ratings

-When we have completed our research, three staff – the lead researcher on the report and two editors – debate the appropriate rating for the claim, with a vote where agreement is not unanimous.
+When we have completed our research, three staff – the lead researcher on the report and two editors – debate the suitable rating for the claim.
+When they don’t all agree, they take a vote.

-We decide ratings to provide readers with the clearest understanding we can find of the accuracy of the statement – according to the best evidence publicly available at the time.
+We choose each rating to give readers the clearest understanding we can of the accuracy of the statement – according to the best evidence publicly available at the time.

 Five key principles